 The Company borrows at both fixed and floating rates of interest.
 Interest rates swaps were not used to manage the Company's resulting exposure to interest rate fluctuations in the current or prior financial year.

-The Company is exposed to interest rate risk as the Company holds financial assets (loans to parent undertaking and bank deposits) and financial liabilities (bank borrowings) on a floating rate basis.
+The Company is exposed to interest rate risk as the Company holds financial assets (bank deposits) on a floating rate basis.

 At the reporting date, the interest rate profile of the Company's interest-bearing financial instruments was: